 The Aquatics Area, though one of the most popular in camp, is also one of the most heavily regulated ones in camp.
-The director is certified in lifesaving, Certified Lifeguard and Emergency First Aid with Adult, Child, and Infant CPR.
+The director is a Certified Lifeguard and has been trained in Emergency First Aid with Adult, Child, and Infant CPR.
 The staff has been trained in the Boy Scout Lifeguard program and is CPR Certified.
 The life of the campers is, many times, in their hands.
 There are certain regulations that they will cover with your group on arrival day.
 These rules are not intended to demean or lessen the authority of Leaders or other adults.
 They are simply our way of following State Regulations.
-If you have a problem, please see the camp director.
+If you have a problem, please see the Camp Director.